Kokiix/CustomMapKit/README.md

 ### Setup

 > [!WARNING]
-> The kit comes with .dll in `Assets/Plugins`.
+> The kit comes with `.dll`s in `Assets/Plugins`.
 You might already have some of these installed as packages, causing Unity to freak out about the duplicates.
-Remove the duplicates to resolve build errors.
+Remove the conflicting `.dll` to resolve build errors.

 1. Install Unity (Only [Unity 2021.3.45f2](https://unity.com/releases/editor/whats-new/2021.3.45f2) has been tested to work.), then move the contents of the `UnityTemplate` folder into a new or existing Unity project.